ninonline/ninonline/README.md

 I make software products.
 Some are AI-native, others I retrofit with AI.

-I'm Principal AI Product Manager at [VideoMy](https://videomyjob.com/).
-We make employee-generated content easy and scalable for enterprise talent teams.

 Reach out on [LinkedIn](https://www.linkedin.com/in/ninolancette/), or read me irregular posts on [Substack](https://ninonline.substack.com/).

 ---

 ## What I'm working on

-**[VideoMy](https://videomyjob.com/)** - I build AI features that cut video production time dramatically.
-I bake AI into our core features like script writing, pre-recording checks, post-recording enhancements, video editing and derivative content generation.

-I'm a key contributor in internal (hobby) projects from @plannededge.
+Beside my work in product management, I'm a key contributor in internal (hobby) projects from @plannededge.

-**[Goast](https://goast.app)** - A social message app, for group conversations that matter: No admins.
+**[Goast](https://goast.chat)** - A social message app, for group conversations that matter: No admins.
 No drama.
 No spam.
 Just vibes.
 Goast is an AI-native project.

 **[InvoiceGrid AI](https://invoicegrid.app/)** - An AI-powered invoice management application for Xero organisations.
 Invoicegrid is an AI-native project.